 ATHLETES DON’T LOOK LIKE ATHLETES BY MISTAKE.
-THEY TRAIN AND EAT LIKE ATHLETE.
+THEY TRAIN AND EAT LIKE ATHLETES.

 First off, let us look at what generally constitutes an athlete’s physique: